Submitting Your Formal Disposition Application

 All formal disposition applications submitted to AEP are subject to a non-refundable application fee as defined in the Public Lands Rents and other Amounts Payable Order (Ministerial Order 28/2015).
 To view the order, see:

-NOTE: Submissions made to AER do not carry an application fee, but other incidental charges may apply.
+NOTE: Submissions made to AER do not require an application fee, but other incidental charges may apply.

 2. Electronic Disposition System (EDS) Submission